What is the Colorado driver’s license point system?

-Like all the best Colorado DUI lawyers, the attorneys at the Colorado Legal Defense Group know, however, that the DMV isn’t always right.
-We invite you to contact us for a free consultation if you are facing suspension or revocation of your Colorado driver license for too many points.
+Like all the best Colorado DUI lawyers, the attorneys at the Colorado Legal Defense Group know, however, that the DMV isn’t always right about traffic offenses.
+We invite you to contact us for a free consultation if you are facing suspension or revocation of your license for too many points for traffic tickets.

-How many points will cost me my Colorado license?
+How many demerits will cost me my license?

-The number of points at which the Colorado DMV will suspend your license depends on your age and whether you are a professional driver.
-For purposes of a suspension on points, the time periods are consecutive periods of time as follows:
+The number of driver’s license points at which the Colorado DMV (Department of Motor Vehicles) will suspend your driving privileges depends on your age and whether you are a professional driver.

 Minor drivers ages 18-20: